shiftysheep/CTFd-Docker-Challenges/README.md

 ### Development Setup

-For testing with Docker-in-Docker environment, see [docs/plans/2025-12-09-core-theme-migration-plan.md](docs/plans/2025-12-09-core-theme-migration-plan.md) PHASE-008 for docker-compose.test.yml configuration.
+The repository includes `docker-compose.test.yml` for Docker-in-Docker testing.
+See script comments for usage.

 ## Version History